api3dao/airnode-protocol-v1/README.md

   "data feeds").
 Finally, _dAPIs_ are names that are attached to Beacons or Beacon sets, which can be seen as API3-managed data feeds. `DapiServer` uses RRP and PSP to update data feeds, which makes this contract a very good example of how the Airnode protocol can be used.
-In addition, `DapiServer` allows data signed by the respective Airnodes to update data feeds, which can be delivered outside of the protocol.
-This is especially useful for Beacon set updates, which the Airnode protocol is not suitable for because it is designed to have the Airnode interact with the chain directly.
-Finally, a special version of these signed data updates are used to capture [oracle extractable value (OEV)](https://medium.com/api3/oracle-extractable-value-oev-13c1b6d53c5b).
+In addition, `DapiServer` allows data signed by the respective Airnodes to update Beacons, which can be delivered outside of the protocol.
+Finally, a special version of these signed data updates are used to capture
+  [oracle extractable value (OEV)](https://medium.com/api3/oracle-extractable-value-oev-13c1b6d53c5b).

 - `utils/`: As the name suggests, utility contracts that the other contracts may require.
 Multicall contracts are aimed